-The dramatic growth in techniques and knowledge in the areas of genomics, proteomics and metabolomics combined with increasingly sophisticated electrophysiological and behavioral methods are giving unprecedented opportunities to discover how the nervous system works and how it communicates with the rest of the body as well as with the outside world.
+The dramatic growth in techniques and knowledge in the areas of genomics, proteomics and metabolomics, combined with increasingly sophisticated electrophysiological and behavioral methods, are allowing for unprecedented opportunities to discover how the nervous system works and how it communicates with the rest of the body as well as with the outside world.

-Neural & Behavioral Sciences Department Chair
+Chair, Neural and Behavioral Sciences

 Penn State College of Medicine